 If your heart (stomach?) is set on using puff pastry for your topping, you can bake it separately at 400F on a greased sheet pan (cut it into squares or circles that roughly fit the size of each serving dish) or roll it out to fit the top of the baking dish and bake it with the filling.
 The air fryer lid doesn’t work as well with puff pastry.

 How to freeze Chicken Pot Pie

-It’s so easy to freeze pot pie and so nice to be able to pull something homemade from the freezer for an easy meal.
+It’s so easy to freeze pot pie and so nice to be able to grab something homemade for an easy freezer meal.
 Make the recipe as directed, stopping just short of baking the dish after topping it with the pie crust.
-Just make sure the dish you use is freezer safe, or use these foil pot pie pans.
+Just make sure the dish you use is freezer safe, or use these foil pot pie pans .
 Double wrap the pot pie tightly with foil and pop it in the freezer for up to 3 months.

 To bake the pot pie(s) from frozen, pop it into a preheated 400F oven for 30 minutes.
 Remove the foil and bake for approximately another 30 minutes, or until the filling is hot and bubbly and the crust is golden brown.

 What to serve with Chicken Pot Pie?